Bamna Upazila: Administration

 Bamna Upazila is divided into four union parishads: Bamna, Bukabunia, Dauatola, and Ramna.
 The union parishads are subdivided into 39 mauzas and 49 villages.
 Bamna also has one thana which is known as Bamna Thana.

+Religion

+Bamna Upazila is a Muslim-majority subdistrict, with 73,550 Muslims inhabiting it.
+It is home to two Chishti khanqahs.
+The Chalabhanga Darbar Sharif was founded by Mawlana Syed Abdur Rashid Chishti and is now being led by Mawlana Syed Saad Husayn Chishti.
+The Chalitabunia Darbar Sharif was founded by Mohiuddin Hasan Chishti, and its current gaddinashin is Alanoor Alauddin Dayal Chishti.
+Bamna is home to one fazil madrasa, five alim madrasas, nine dakhil madrasas, and eight ibtedayi madrasas.